What is DKIM?

 Inventory your sending domains

 This is an important but often overlooked step.
 It might seem fine to assume the only sending domain necessary to protect is the one from which you’re sending either the most mail or your marketing mail.
-However, there can be several other places from which emails generate.
+However, there can be several other places from which emails are generated.
 Make sure you have a list of every sending domain, including vendors sending mail on behalf of your domains, like those for customer service.

 Extra tip: